elfant0me/daycare/README.md

 # daycare
-Daycare Budget for my GF, just a personal project
+personal project to help my GF with income/outcome from daycare